CS-433/ml-project-2-teamsnorlax2/README.md

 Have fun experimenting or futher researching!

-## (spoiler) Use the tools in seconds with our public Docker images (Lightning fast.
+## 🚀(spoiler) Use the tools in seconds with our public Docker images.
+Lightning fast.
 No libraries required.
-All models are pre-trained).
+All models are pre-trained.

 User guide:
 1. Install docker in your local device (to do only once).
 Go to [Docker official website](https://www.docker.com/products/docker-desktop).

 2. Run the container with a single command on the command line.

-For the Droplet Segmentation and Classification:
+### For the Droplet Segmentation and Classification:

     docker run -it -v $PWD/leonie_input_data:/usr/src/app/input_data rubenburdin/epfl-droplet-classification

     #where “$PWD/leonie_input_data” is the folder address where the images to be annotated are located.